Srinu1501/project2/README.md

-This project was created from local system.
+This project was created from local system and pushed into Github.
 Created by Srinivasa Sai.